Hiroreco/enreco-archive/recap-data/chapter1/day2/edges/irys-ina-c1d2.md

 [Will you be my eternal consort?](#embed:https://www.youtube.com/live/f8W426vzTb8?t=9715)

 Huzzah!
-Ina accepted, declaring herself the Hot Pink One’s "eternal consort".
+Ina accepted, declaring herself the Hot Pink One’s "eternal consort."
 The pair spent the rest of the day enjoying each other’s company, though it didn’t take long for cracks of skepticism to appear.
 The Hot Pink One’s odd habit of referring to her beloved as her ["bank account"](https://www.youtube.com/live/z4R10dPeuwY?feature=shared\&t=3773) raised eyebrows, with even [Calli](https://www.youtube.com/live/f8W426vzTb8?feature=shared\&t=12783) questioning her ability to remain loyal.

 The pink lady dismissed all doubts with characteristic flair.
 To nurture this new bond, she resolved to scale back her antics and wild mingling.